-Sunday 1:00 pm-5:00 pm\
+Sunday 1:00 pm-5:00 pm

-The Learning Resources Center is centrally located in Building F. Housed on the first floor is the media collection consisting of videotapes, films, audiotapes, compact disks, slides and realia.
-Students can view and/or listen to the materials using the latest equipment in the area adiacent to the media desk.
+The Learning Resources Center is centrally located on the first and second floors of Building F. On the first floor, students will find the media collection, consisting of videotapes, films, audiotapes, CD-ROMS, slides and realia.
+All periodicals, microfilm and microfiche are available on this floor.
+Ask for these materials at the Circulation desk.

-Located in the second floor Library are the periodicals, print collection, reference, interlibrary loan and related services.
-Using a computerized on-line catalog and computerized indexes, students can perform research efficiently and effectively.
-Reference librarians are available to assist students whenever classes are in session.
-Use the LRC!
-It can make a difference in achieving academic success at Harper College.
+The second floor of the Learning Resources Center houses all circulating books, reference materials, interlibrary loan and related services.
+Using a computerized on-line catalog and a network of CD-ROM periodical indexes, students can perform research efficiently and effectively.
+Reference librarians are available to assist you when ever classes are in session.

-Coin-operated photocopiers are also available in the Library for student use.
+Coin-operated photocopiers are available for student use on both floors of the LRC.